masonJamesWheeler/CSE-474/README.md

-# CSE-474: Introduction to Embedded Systems
+# CSE-474: My Introduction to Embedded Systems Repository

-Welcome to the GitHub repository for CSE-474: Introduction to Embedded Systems!
-This course is offered jointly with E E 474 and covers the specification, design, development, and testing of real-time embedded system software.
-In this course, students work with a modern embedded microcomputer or microcontroller as a target environment for a series of laboratory projects and a comprehensive final project.
+Welcome to my GitHub repository for CSE-474: Introduction to Embedded Systems!
+In this course, I have learned the specification, design, development, and testing of real-time embedded system software.
+Throughout the course, I have worked with a modern embedded microcomputer or microcontroller as a target environment for a series of laboratory projects and a comprehensive final project.

 ## Prerequisites